|

 - Green exhibits throughout

-- Bike racks and showers for staff bike commuters
+- Bike racks to encourage bike commuting

 Piece of advice for others regarding project: